Janice Monk

-Janice Jones Monk (born Sydney, Australia, March 13, 1937) is an Australian-American feminist geographer and researcher in the South West United States, and an Emeritus Professor at the University of Arizona School of Geography, Development and Environment.
+Janice Jones Monk (13 March 1937 – 12 July 2024) was an Australian-American feminist geographer and researcher in the South West United States, and an Emeritus Professor at the University of Arizona School of Geography, Development and Environment.

 Background

-Monk was raised in Sydney, Australia and holds a B.A.
+Monk was raised in Sydney, Australia and held a B.A.
 (Honors) in Geography from the University of Sydney (1957).
-She moved to the United States on a scholarship, taking an MA and PhD from the University of Illinois (1963, 1972).
+She moved to the United States on a scholarship, receiving an MA and PhD from the University of Illinois (1963, 1972).
 The topic of her PhD was pioneering: the social conditions of Aboriginal People in rural New South Wales, Australia, living in white majority communities (Socio-Economic Characteristics of Six Aboriginal Communities in Australia: A Comparative Ecological Study).
 She restudied the town of Griffith in the 2000s.
-Monk continued working at Illinois as Assistant Professor of Geography from 1972–1980, but was denied tenure.
-She moved to Tucson, AZ to join the Southwest Institute for Research on Women (SIROW) at the University of Arizona in the same year, serving as its Executive Director from 1983–2004.
-On retiring in 2004 she became Research Professor of Geography and Development, and then Emeritus Professor.
+Monk continued working at Illinois as assistant professor of geography from 1972 to 1980, but was unfairly denied tenure.
+She moved to Tucson, AZ to join the Southwest Institute for Research on Women (SIROW) at the University of Arizona in the same year, serving as its executive director from 1983 to 2004.
+On retiring in 2004 she became research professor of Geography and Development, and then Emeritus Professor.
 She served as President of the Association of American Geographers, 2001–2002.
+She died 12 July 2024, at the age of 87.